 Primary challenge

-Inventory + staff scheduling tied to demand forecast
+Inventory and staffing tied to demand

 Where to start